rueckstiess/mtools/doc/mloginfo.rst

 Storage Stats (``--storagestats``)
 -----------------------------------------

-Outputs the information about the storage statistics for slow transactions.
+Outputs information about the storage statistics for slow transactions.

 For example: